About

 Joíní James (she/they) holds a B.Sc. in Public Health from Montclair State University.
 As the Founder of The Resting Garden, they focus on providing accessible perinatal health education classes, workshops, and programmatic support when consulting.
 They are a certified childbirth educator, PAILAdvocate trainer, Certified yoga teacher (prenatal and postpartum), and certified Lactation Counselor (CBI).

-They have more than 6 years of experience in the perinatal wellness field focusing on consulting to support initiatives for Black Maternal Health.
+They have more than 6 years of experience in the perinatal wellness field, focusing on project management consulting to support solutions/initiatives for Black Maternal Health.